Home » Loaves & Quick Breads » Moist Carrot Cake Loaf

 How to Grate Carrots for a Carrot Cake Loaf

 The best way to quickly and safely grate carrots is using a food processor.
 By simply changing the blade on your food processor to the grater attachment you can easily grate carrots in a snap.
-Take any extra grated carrots and freeze in freezer bags.
+Take any extra grated carrots and freeze them in freezer bags.
 I like to measure out 2 cups of carrots and place them in freezer bags for when I’m ready to make this carrot loaf recipe again or when I want to make mini carrot cakes.
-Of course you can use leftover grated carrots for salads, soups and other cooking recipes too.
+Of course, you can use leftover grated carrots for salads, soups and other cooking recipes too.

 How to Store a Carrot Cake Loaf